A comparison of light-weight, medium-weight and heavy-weight wedding rings.

 Frequently Asked Questions

-Rings can feel looser over time, but this is normally due to weight loss or seasonal fluctuations with a fall in temperature.
+Rings can feel looser over time, but this is usually due to weight loss or seasonal fluctuations, such as a drop in temperature.
 Warmer seasons result in a tighter fit by comparison.

 Yes.
 Test this by closing your fingers while wearing a shallow ring.
 By comparison, a deep ring feels less comfortable.